 However, there is a level of support available support locally specifically for asylum seekers via our fantastic Voluntary Sector:

-Please note, the phone line is to triage and arrange appointments.
 Services: asylum casework, destitution support, welfare referrals.
-(Migrant Help, Mears, Post Decision, Welcome Centre, Whitehouse Centre)
+(Home Office, Migrant Help, Mears, Post Decision, Welcome Centre, Whitehouse Centre)

 For updates: Twitter @DASH_ASYLUM_UK Facebook @DestituteAsylumSeekersHuddersfield